-There is nothing wrong to change your hard earned money to a piece of metal.
-However, how many investors recognize that gold investment is a pure speculative play?
+There is nothing wrong to change your hard-earned money to a piece of metal.
+However, how many investors recognize that gold investment is a purely speculative play?

 I’ve talked about “Investment market is a reflection yourself“.
 The question you should ask yourself is not whether you should invest in gold, but how much of your portfolio should be speculative and at what price you should be interested in buying.

 If you are an investor but join the musical chair game with a group of speculators, when the music stops, you will be the one left out without a seat.